biothings/biothings.api/docs/doc/standalone.rst

   # restart to make this change active
   sudo service docker restart

-Depending on the type of data you want to use, you may need a large amount of disk space (particularly for production data and old data).
-Refer to the `Quick Links`_ section for more information.

-Demo instances, on the other hand, use very little disk space, as only a small subset of data is available.
+Demo instances use very little disk space, as only a small subset of data is available.
 For instance, myvariant demo only requires ~10GiB to run with demo data up-to-date, including the whole Linux system and all other dependencies.
 Demo instances provide a quick and easy way to setup a running APIs, without having to deal with some advanced system configurations.

+For deployment with production or old data, you may need a large amount of disk space.
+Refer to the `Quick Links`_ section for more information.
+Bigger instance types will also be required, and even a full cluster architecture deployment.
+We'll soon provide guidelines and deployment scripts for this purpose.

 *****************
 What you'll learn